Transport In Dublin – A Guide To Getting Around Ireland’s Capital

 The bus service in Dublin reaches all corners of the county.
 It’s the cheapest and most popular way to get around.

-Along with their main routes, they also operate the Go-ahead Ireland commuter routes, TFI Local Link to rural areas, and door-to-door routes that pick passengers up from their doorstep if demand is there.
+Along with their main routes, they also operate the Go-ahead Ireland commuter routes, TFI Local Link to rural areas of Dublin, and door-to-door routes that pick passengers up from their doorstep if demand is there.

 How Much Are The Dublin Bus Fares?